mackoshkamacka/Obsidian-Notes/content/Obsidian Vault/7. Not started; Incomplete/CPSC 121 Models of Computation.md

 $\lfloor \pi \rfloor = 3$, $\lfloor 3 \rfloor = 3$
 To take the ceiling of a real number, round up to the next integer.
 (If it's already an integer is stays the same)
 $\lceil \pi \rceil = 3$, $\lceil 3 \rceil = 3$
+## Propositional Logic

+...
+True = switch is on, high voltage, 1.
+False = switch is off, low voltage, 0.
+Circuits have binary inputs and produce outputs
+Each logical expression can be represented as a logic gate on a curcuit is a sequence of logic gates connected A circuit can be represented as a proposition and a truth table.
+Two digital logic circuits are equivalent if and only if their input/output tables are identical.
+Put brackets all propositional statemtns with an operator except $\neg$

+f f f f is first = 0 0 0 0 = 0
+t t t t is last = 1 1 1 1 = 31